This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 - Plant snowdrops ‘in the green,’ meaning the plant still has green leaves.
 Planting from bulbs can result in lower success rates.

-- Try to get your snowdrops from garden centres or friends.
+- Try to get your snowdrops from garden centers or friends.
 You can dig them up and replant them while they’re still flowering.

 - A new clump of snowdrops will double in size every two years.